hlizjones/flexpath-unit-testing-with-jest-exercises/README.md

 Make sure to fork the solution repo, THEN clone it to your local device to run the code.

-We have also provided a video showing how to run `npm install` in the proper location and run Jest on your `.test.js` files.
+We have also provided a video `jest-exercises.mp4` showing you how to run `npm install` in the proper locationand run Jest on your `.test.js` files.

 &nbsp;